-- Size of Folders – Get the size of the folder with the fine details of subfolders, and their share in folder size.
+- Size of Folders – Get the folder’s size with the fine details of subfolders and their share in folder size.

 - Send to mail recipient – Send the selected file via email as an attachment.

-That’s mostly about the built-in utilities of FileMenu Tools; apart from this, you can create the utilities for you.
-To do this, you can choose the ‘Configure FileMenu Tools,’ which is the first option in the bunch of FileMenu Tools.
+That’s mainly about the built-in utilities of FileMenu Tools; apart from this, you can create the utilities yourself.
+You can choose the ‘Configure FileMenu Tools,’ the first option in the bunch of FileMenu Tools.

 As shown above, you can